-The Paralegal Studies Program provides a sequence of courses for students who plan to continue in paralegal studies at an upper division institution.
-The program includes electives in administration of justice, business, history, and political science.
-Students should identify an intended transfer institution as early as possible and complete appropriate courses.
+The Paralegal Studies program provides a sequence of courses for students who plan to continue to a four-year degree program, either in Paralegal Studies or in a field appropriate for admission to law school.
+The program includes electives in business, history, and political science.
+Students should consult with faculty and advising staff as early as possible to discuss both career and educational goals.